givingjar/blog.givingjar.org/_posts/2017-03-15-how-to-enroll-in-paypal-giving-fund.md

 2. Upgrading to PayPal Giving Fund
 3. And customizing your donation page

-Each of these steps has its own hurdles to overcome, though, and we also have a variety of tips to make your life easier as your work through the process.
+Each of these steps has its own hurdles to overcome, though, and we have plenty of tips to help you along.

 ### Setup your PayPal business account